dorianHe/dorianhe.github.io/_posts/2018-11-17-Importance-Sampling.md

 layout: post
 title: Importance sampling
 ---
-This post is about importance sampling.
-Although it seems to be a sampling method as its name suggests, it is actually a method for estimating the expectation $\mathbb{E}$ of some certain function $f(z)$ w.r.t a probability distribution $p(z)$.
+This post is about importance sampling and sampling-importance-resampling.
+For importance sampling, although it seems to be a sampling method as its name suggests, it is actually a method for estimating the expectation $\mathbb{E}$ of some certain function $f(z)$ w.r.t a probability distribution $p(z)$.

 $$\mathbb{E}(f) = \int p(z) f(z) dz$$